OptimChain/Main/_posts/Network_Telemetry_Monitoring.md

 4. Customization: Customize products so customers are treated uniquely with all demands fulfilled.

-To enable the above tasks, I propose the following set of metrics and datasets to build an CRM solution:
+To enable the above tasks, I propose the following set of metrics, datasets and techniques to build an CRM solution:

 ### Operational Metrics: